 I'm a Systems Biologist with a background in Biology, Genetics and Bioinformatics.
 I hold a PhD from the Aix-Marseille University.
 After a Post-Doc in the CNIO (Madrid, Spain), I got a CNRS Researcher position in 2010.
 I'm working since then in the Marseille Institute of Mathematics (CNRS-AMU).
 I'm interested in -omics studies (interactomes), Networks (partitioning, boolean modelling), and questions related to human diseases, in particular complex diseases, cancers and comorbidities.

 Professor of Biology at the University of Antwerp.
 Member of the Flemish Science Foundation review board.
 Editor of the journals Journal of Plant Research, Frontiers in Plant Science and PLOS ONE

 Member of the "Laboratoire de combinatoire et d'informatique mathématique" (LaCIM) of Université du Québec à Montréal, that initially explored the interplay between combinatorics and computer science.
-In the mid 90s, began to include computational biology in the mix.
+In the mid 90s, it began to include computational biology in the mix.

 Senior Lecturer for the Department of Medical Virology, blood borne virus division, at the University of Pretoria and Senior Medical Scientist for the National Health Laboratory System, Tshwane Academic Division.
 Responsibilities involve teaching and training, research and the provision of a viral diagnostic service to the public and private sector.